-The Leigh Library, built in 1966, was one of the original three buildings on campus.
+The Leigh Library (BR-L), built in 1966, was one of the original three buildings on campus.
 It was named for Mabel Leigh from whom the City of Brewton acquired part of the land on which the Brewton Campus is located.
-The building was renovated to its current style in 2010 andcontains various book collections, current periodicals, a classroom, computer work stations, a faculty room, and several study carrels.
+The building was renovated to its current style in 2010 and contains various book collections, current periodicals, a classroom, computer work stations, a faculty room, and several study carrels.

-The Fine Arts Centercontains the Thomas E. McMillan Museum (which also houses the Alabama Room), art and ceramics studios, art gallery, history and art classrooms, and instructors’offices.
+The Fine Arts Center (BR-F) contains the Thomas E. McMillan Museum (which also houses the Alabama Room), art and ceramics studios, art gallery, history and art classrooms.

-Hines Hall, built in 1983, was name in honor of Jack and Elinor Hines.
+Hines Hall (BR-H), built in 1983, was name in honor of Jack and Elinor Hines.
 Beside the building is a small lake, Gunn Lake, named for Dr. David Gunn, a physician in Brewton.
 Hines Hall contains instructors’ offices and classrooms for business administration, office administration, computer science, economics, mathematics, and psychology.

-The Center for Telecommunications Technologycontains the drafting and design program’s laboratory and classroom, video conferencing equipment, computer laboratories, office and meeting spaces, and Alabama Technology Network (ATN) offices.
+The Center for Telecommunications Technology (BR-T) video conferencing equipment, computer laboratories, office and meeting spaces, and Alabama Technology Network (ATN) offices.

-Lakeview(a 40-unit, student housing complex) is located on approximately 18 acres adjacent to the College Park.
-A resident manager lives on-site to assist residents.
+Lakeview, a 40-unit, student housing complex, is located on approximately 18 acres adjacent to the College Park.

-The College Parkis a 60-acre recreational facility that includes a 3-hole golf course and driving range, baseball and softball fields, four outdoor tennis courts, a two-mile paved walking trail, and a lake.
+The College Park is a 60-acre recreational facility that includes baseball and softball fields, a two-mile paved walking trail, and a Frisbee golf course.

 Dining Options: The Community Cup is located in the Student Center.
 Hours are Monday-Thursday, 7 a.m. - 2 p.m.